-National and city price-to-rent ratios have risen and fallen over the years depending on the state of the housing market.
+National and city price-to-rent ratios rise and fall over time depending on the state of the housing market.
 In the years before the housing crisis, as the housing market heated up, the national ratio rose from 22.73 (in 2005) to 24.50 (in 2007).
-Then, however, after the real estate market turned, as home prices fell and rentals grew more expensive, the ratio began to fall, dipping below 20 in 2011, down to the current rate of 19.21.
+After the real estate market turned, home prices fell and rentals grew more expensive.
+That drove down the ratio and it dipped below 20 in 2011.
+It currently sits at 17.91.

-Before the housing bubble and subsequent crisis, the average hovered somewhere around 15.
-That indicates that we are still in a time period that is more favorable to renters than buyers from a historical perspective.
+Before the housing bubble and subsequent crisis around 2008, the national price-to-rent ratio hovered around 15.
+That indicates that we are still in a time period that is slightly more favorable to renters than buyers.

 What Price-to-Rent Ratio Says About Affordability